 Governance and Compliance

-The Federal ICAM (FICAM) program helps federal agencies plan and manage enterprise identity, credentialing and access management (ICAM) through collaboration opportunities and guidance on IT policy, standards, implementation and architecture.
+The Federal ICAM (FICAM) program helps federal agencies plan and manage enterprise identity, credentialing, and access management (ICAM) through collaboration opportunities and guidance on IT policy, standards, implementation, and architecture.
 Most of the guidance and best practices found on this website are developed through interagency working groups.

 ICAM Program Management Guide

 The ICAM Program Management Guide explains how to plan and implement an Identity, Credential, and Access Management (ICAM) Program, as outlined in the Federal Identity, Credential, and Access Management (FICAM) Architecture.
-In this guide, you’ll find content for ICAM program managers who need agency-level planning guides to drive adoption of ICAM services within their organizations, as well as how to govern the program, identify and communicate with stakeholders, manage risk, and other related topics.
+In this guide, you’ll find content for ICAM program managers who need agency-level planning guides to drive adoption of ICAM services within their organizations as well as information on how to govern the program, identify and communicate with stakeholders, manage risk, and other related topics.

 This guide answers the most common ICAM program organization and management questions, including: